 - Completion of URB STD 250 (Exploring the Urban Environment), URB STD 193 (First-Year Seminar), or URB STD 360 (Perspectives on the Urban Scene).

 - Of the 18 credits:

 - 6 must be in the humanities;

 - 6 in the social sciences; and

 - 9 must be at the 300 level or above taken in residence at UWM.
-It is recommended that the student also complete one course in the natural sciences.

 - No more than 9 credits from any one department outside Urban Studies may count toward the certificate.

 - A maximum of 6 credits in independent study may be taken.
 In the senior year, a student may plan an independent study course to synthesize previous work in urban studies.